Model Names

 The <EP> Mark

 Contributor Sandu Baciu has alerted me to the <EP> mark appearing on small numbers of Yashica TLRs.
-In the mark proper, the letters are in a closed diamond and in later versions, there is a centred dot between the E and the P. The mark was applied to cameras and other items sold Japanese tax free, typically through US Army Post Exchange, or PX stores (Navy has equivalent NEX or Navy Exchange as do the Air Force and Marines) on military bases in Japan as a way of stopping their sale, or resale, to Japanese citizens.
-Some think that “EP” signifies “Exchange Post” i.e., Post Exchange in reverse which seems a bit odd to me, but others believe it means “Export Permitted”, “Export Product” or “Exempt Product”.
+In the mark proper, the letters are in a closed diamond and in later versions from 1960, there is a centred dot between the E and the P (other camera makers featured the dot from the beginning).
+The mark was applied to cameras and other items sold Japanese tax free, typically through US Military Exchange stores (Army Post Exchange, or PX, Navy Exchange, or NEX, and also Air Force and Marines stores) on military bases in Japan as a way of stopping their sale, or resale, to Japanese citizens.
 There was an earlier related <CPO> mark as well which seemed to end in late 1949, too early for any of the Yashima made TLRs.
-Camera-wiki.org has a little background but the introduction year of the <EP> mark and it being phased out from 1955 doesn't fit with the actual evidence of my research detailed on my Canon rangefinder page of my Leica Copies Japan website.
+Camera-wiki.org has a little background but the introduction year of the <EP> mark and it being phased out from 1955, plus some other things, don't fit with the actual evidence of my research detailed on the Canon rangefinder page of my Leica Copies Japan website.

-The practice is believed to have been introduced in 1953 (which fits with my Canon, Leotax, Nicca and Minolta databases) and to have lasted into the early 1970s.
+The practice is believed to have been introduced in 1953 (which fits with my Canon, Nicca and Minolta databases) and to have lasted into the early 1970s.
 However, there is a more recent Yashica Mat-124G with serial number 7105xxx and original black accessory shoe with the mark (in white).
 I date that camera from October 1977, it is certainly a fair way into 124G production:

 (Detail from larger web image)